Bankruptcy And Your Credit Score

 Can I rebuild my credit during a bankruptcy?

 Generally, rebuilding your credit can be more difficult during a Chapter 7 bankruptcy.
 While there are companies that will work with you, it may be difficult to get multiple accounts opened after a Chapter 7 bankruptcy.
-However, with our zero-down, zero-interest program, you have the opportunity to begin rebuilding your credit score right away by spreading the fees associated with filing your case over 12 months of interest-free payments.
+However, with our flexible payment options, you have the opportunity to begin rebuilding your credit score right away by spreading the fees associated with filing your case over 12 months.
 Those payments are reported to the credit reporting agencies and will help to kickstart the process of rebuilding your credit score.

 Rebuilding credit is also possible in a Chapter 13 bankruptcy because Chapter 13 involves a payment plan in which your existing creditors continue to get at least partial recurring payments.
 This can help to re-establish a positive payment history on more accounts that appear on your credit report, thereby improving your score.